 Housing is a critical component to the City’s economic well-being and quality of life for all residents.
 Therefore, it is imperative that San Diego has an adequate supply of housing to meet its present and future demands.
-Since 2010, the rate of construction of new residential units within the City has not kept pace with housing demand.
-This is especially true in the very low, low and moderate-income categories, where housing production has only met a very small fraction of the need.
+For decades, the rate of construction of new residential units within the City has not kept pace with housing demand.
+This is especially true for deed-restricted affordable units, where housing production has only met a very small fraction of the need.